 - Other Supporting Documentation, including emails and waivers

-Procurement files are required to be kept for 3 years before being properly destroyed following procedures set forth by the Library of Virginia.
+Files must be kept for 3 years before being properly destroyed following procedures set forth by the Library of Virginia.
 Proper records destruction procedures and forms may be found on the Sustainability website.

 Travel at UMW